 The Mountain View School District is strategically located in Susquehanna County, midway between the urban centers of greater Scranton, Pennsylvania and Binghamton, New York.
 Susquehanna County presents itself as an ecologically sound and environmentally friendly county.
 Many of our residents commute from the scenic countryside to work in nearby Scranton, Binghamton, and Tunkhannock.

-Main sources of income are natural gas production, dairy farming, bluestone quarries, lumbering, berry farms, concrete sales, Christmas tree farms and numerous other small businesses.
-We have many lakes and streams, as well as numerous varieties of wildlife, which makes our area well known for its good hunting, fishing, hiking and other recreational activities.
+The main sources of income are natural gas production, dairy farming, bluestone quarries, lumbering, berry farms, concrete sales, Christmas tree farms and numerous other small businesses.
+We have many lakes and streams, as well as numerous varieties of wildlife, which makes our area well known for its good hunting, fishing, hiking, and other recreational activities.
 The area's largest ski resort is located near the school district.

-The entire campus is wired for the 21st century, with leading edge technology available to students and staff.
-Mountain View seeks to continue to be an educational center where education is a lifelong process, where care is expressed in every action, every day in every life.
+Mountain View School District seeks to continue to be an educational center where education is a lifelong process and where care is expressed every day, in every action, and in every life.